 In the case of transferred intent involving an assault and battery, there will likely be two plaintiffs: the person who was the intended victim of the battery (who sues for assault) and the person who was actually physically harmed (who sues for battery).

 In medical malpractice cases involving unauthorized treatments or lack of informed consent, the patient may sue for all costs and treatments and procedures associated with the treatment received.
 This is true in many cases, even where the patient ultimately benefited from the unauthorized treatment (although this may be argued as a mitigating factor by defense).

-If you are preparing to file a battery claim but don't know where to start, a personal injury attorney can help.
+If you're preparing to file a battery claim but don't know where to start, a personal injury attorney can help.
 An attorney will be able to connect the legal dots to make a convincing case that your claim satisfies the elements of a battery, while advocating on your behalf.
-You can start the process right now by getting a free claim evaluation from an injury lawyer.
+You can start the process right now by getting in touch with a personal injury lawyer.